 You may want to know how breathing control is so effective.
 That’s an important question, and the good news is that it has nothing to do with psychology.
 It is much more to do with your physiology.

-I was not sure how much details to put in here as physiology is a complex subject; I am not an expert in it and the scientific language can be off-putting.
+I was not sure how much detail to put in here; physiology is a complex subject.
+I am not an expert in it and the scientific language can be off-putting.
 Even so, something has to be said: do ignore the following section if is seems unhelpful; you can come back to it at anytime.
 I have already placed much emphasis on doing things rather than expanding knowledge!!

 The key features to consider are the older and younger parts of your brain and, more particularly, the way in which they talk one to another.
 When the conversation runs smoothly our central nervous system is working well; when the discussion is jumbled and at cross-purposes, things get difficult.